 Dueling piano players expect to get tips - period.
 No tip, no request.
 One of my favorite dueling pianists did a bit one night that taught me a valuable lesson.
 He held up a $5 dollar bill with a request attached to it and said "this is a request".
 Then he held up a request form with no money attached and said "this is a suggestion".
 The whole concept of dueling pianos is based on requests accompanied by tips.

 Expect dueling piano players to do different things to warrant tips, for instance many dueling piano players use a dry erase board on stage for audience members to write anything they want on - KU Jayhaks RULE! or something like that.
 There is a dollar amount placed on the board that the next audience member must match in order to erase the previous message and write a new one - MU Tigers RULE!
 This can go back and forth for several turns until a nice little pile of money is built up.
 Rumor has it that a feud between college basketball fans resulted in a $1000 final offer to play their favorite collegiate fight song.
-A good night for a dueling piano team should be around $800 or $400 per player.
+A good night for a dueling piano team should be around $800 or $400 per player (TIPS) - this is in ADDITION to their base salary or rate.
 Most dueling piano players in the US make more than most doctors.
 Another fun thing that warrants tips is "Stop That Song".
 During the coarse of the performance audience members can walk up and slap a $10 bill down on the piano and exclaim "STOP THAT SONG!".
-The pianists will then stop the song and ask if anyone else would like to beat the $10 STOP in order to continue the song.
+The pianists will then stop the song and ask if anyone else would like to beat the $20 STOP in order to continue the song.
 The song YMCA by The Village People often induces mixed feelings among folks and the audience will quickly take sides on whether or not to keep the fun, yet annoying song going.

 Number 6 - Time of Performance

 Dueling pianos are extremely high energy and entertaining.
 They get the audience involved and bring your event together!
 We suggest the following time allotments: